MohamadAhmadi100/ads-application/README.md

 ## Features

-- User Authentication
+1. User Authentication using JWT
-- CRUD operations for Ads and Comments
+2.CRUD operations for Ads and Comments
+3.RESTful API using FastAPI
+4.PostgreSQL as the database
+5.Use of ORM
+6.Tests for APIs
+7.OpenAPI Specification
+8.PyJWT for generating and decoding access and refresh tokens 9.Logger for the application
+10.Exception handler for the application
-- Pagination for Ads
+11.Pagination for Ads
-- Advanced Logging

 ## Technologies Used